What’s the risk of injury in yoga?

-At some point, as the practices of yoga have increased in popularity around the world, yoga has assumed a particular bias.
-Yoga practice is often spoken about as if we have an expectation that yoga asana should be able to heal all things and be simultaneously 100% risk free.
+At some point, as the practices of yoga increased in popularity around the world, yoga assumed a particular bias.
+Yoga practice is often spoken about as if we have an expectation that yoga asana should be able to heal all things and be simultaneously 100% risk-free.
 We don’t assign this kind of expectation to any other recreational activity or any type of complementary or Western medical therapy.
-We recognize that gymnastics and dance have potential benefits and risks.
-We recognize that medical practices, whether it be surgery or physical therapies, have potential benefits and risks.
+For example, we recognize that gymnastics and dance have potential benefits and risks.
+Similarly, we recognize that medical practices, whether it be surgery or physical therapies, have potential benefits and risks.
 So, why do we assign this particular suite of expectations to yoga asana?

 If we are practicing or teaching a particular style of yoga, then we assume there is a value to the aspects of practice unique to that style.
 Those aspects might be a specific method of breathing, a sequence of postures, or an approach to how one moves through postures (with or without connecting vinyasa, for example).
 We practice, then, with the idea that the various aspects of the style come together in a method that is designed to “do” something or “take us somewhere”.
 It’s within our own biases about the hows and whys of practice that our actions as teachers and practitioners emerge.

 How we use the tools of yoga may increase or decrease our particular chances of having a specific kind of pain or injury in yoga.
 If we think an aspect of a yoga practice or style is effective at creating a change we’re seeking, then we might be willing to accept some amount of increased risk of injury.